Transfer Data Records (Lambda, DynamoDB, Amazon SQS) - AWS Step Functions

-This sample project demonstrates how to read values from an Amazon DynamoDB table and send them to Amazon SQS using AWS Step Functions.
-Deploying this sample project will create a Step Functions state machine, a DynamoDB table, an AWS Lambda function, and an Amazon SQS topic.
+This sample project demonstrates how to iteratively read items from an Amazon DynamoDB table and send these items to an Amazon SQS queue using a Step Functions state machine.
+Deploying this sample project will create a Step Functions state machine, a DynamoDB table, an AWS Lambda function, and an Amazon SQS queue.

-In this project, Step Functions uses the Lambda function to populate the DynamoDB table, uses a for loop to read each of the entries, and then sends each entry to Amazon SQS.
+In this project, Step Functions uses the Lambda function to populate the DynamoDB table.
+The state machine also uses a for loop to read each of the entries, and then sends each entry to an Amazon SQS queue.

 • A Lambda function for seeding the DynamoDB table